wowool/wowool-nlp-compare/README.md

 * Spacy scales very poorly, giving us the following message `Text of length 1132067 exceeds maximum of 1000000.
 The parser and NER models require roughly 1GB of temporary memory per 100,000 characters in the input.`
 * Stanza uses a max of 2G

-In short, spacy does not handle big data, and stanza looks like it does handle bigger data sets but it takes an incredibly long time (718 sec) to process a 1 Mb file, and it uses 11 threads during the process.
+In short, Spacy does not handle big data, and Stanza looks like it does handle bigger data sets but it takes an incredibly long time (718 sec) to process a 1 Mb file, and it uses 11 threads during the process.
 In contrast, Wowool processed the same input using a single thread in 24 seconds.

 ### Things that go wrong in unexplainable ways